thirdweb-dev/typescript-sdk/etc/sdk.api.md

     overrideNextTransaction(hook: () => CallOverrides_2): void;
 }

+// Warning: (ae-forgotten-export) The symbol "IThirdwebContract" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ThirdwebContract" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "ContractMetadata" is marked as @public, but its signature references "IGenericSchemaType" which is marked as @internal
 //
 // @public